 Continued Congressional funding through the CDMRP and NIH is vital in funding pre-clinical and clinical trials and finding a treatment and cure for NF and its related disorders.

-Labor HHS Appropriations Request: We are requesting that report language on NF research at the National Institutes of Health be included in the FY2013 Labor, Health and Human Services, Education Appropriations bill.
+Labor HHS Appropriations Request: Increased funding for Neurofibromatosis research at the National Institutes of Health (NIH).
+Specifically we are requesting that NF specific report language be included in the Office of the Director Account in the FY2015 Department of Health and Human Services, Education Appropriations bill.